-Intercollegiate competition in the athletic Conference and in regional tournaments as qualified.
-Daily practice throughout the softball season.
-This course meets the Graduation Requirement for Physical Education.
+This course provides the opportunity for competition as a member of the intercollegiate softball team in the athletic conference, including championships and playoffs.
+Includes daily practice throughout the season.
+Meets graduation requirement for Physical Education.
 May be repeated two times.
 SC